Student: Singapore

 There are also schools which have the integrated program, such as River Valley High School (Singapore), which means they stay in the same school from Secondary 1 to Junior College 2, without having to take the "O" level examinations which most students take at the end of secondary school.

 International schools are subject to overseas curriculums, such as the British, American, Canadian or Australian Boards.

 Bangladesh

-Primary education is compulsory in Bangladesh.
-It is a near crime to not to send children to primary school when they are of age, but it is not a punishable crime.
-Sending children to work instead of school is a crime, however.
-Because of the socio-economic state of Bangladesh, child labour is sometimes legal, but the guardian must ensure the primary education of the child.
-Anyone who is learning in any institute or even online may be called a student in Bangladesh.
-Sometimes students taking undergraduate education are called undergraduates and students taking post-graduate education may be called post-graduates.